Let’s celebrate, it’s National Senior Citizen Day

 Born and raised in Philadelphia Pennsylvania, Arthur Broadwick has lived in Savannah for the past 30 years.
 Married for 64 years at the age of 21, he went to school to become a Presbyterian pastor.
 After years of preaching, Broadwick relocated to Savannah to preach at the Independent Presbyterian Church in Downtown Savannah as the senior associate pastor from 1992 to 2012.

-He still follows all his favorite Philly sports teams the Phillies, the Eagles and the 70 Sixers.
+He still drives and follows all his favorite Philly sports teams the Phillies, the Eagles and the 70 Sixers.

 “I encourage people in the community to carefully evaluate Christianity,” said Broadwick.
 “I walk a mile every day and take 100 deep breaths outside.”